 sk – skip

-Instructions in square bracelets […] are worked as many times as indicated.
+Instructions in square brackets […] are worked as many times as indicated.

 PATTERN